Introduction to Federal Voting Rights Laws

 The Voting Accessibility for the Elderly and Handicapped Act

-The Voting Accessibility for the Elderly and Handicapped Act requires access for the disabled at polling places used for federal elections.
-If there is no available polling place with access, then a political subdivision must provide an alternative means of casting a ballot on Election Day.
-The Act also requires the provision of voting aids to help the elderly and disabled, such as instructions in large print or information by telecommunications devices for the deaf (TDDs).
+The Voting Accessibility for the Elderly and Handicapped Act requires access for people with disabilities at polling places used for federal elections.
+If there is no polling place with access available, then a political subdivision must provide an alternative means of casting a ballot on Election Day.
+The act also requires voting aids to help the elderly and disabled.
+This includes instructions in large print or information by telecommunications devices for the deaf (TDDs).

 The Uniformed and Overseas Citizens Absentee Voting Act

-The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) requires that all U.S. states, the District of Columbia, American Samoa, Guam, Puerto Rico, and the U.S. Virgin Islands allow certain U.S. citizens (overseas citizens and soldiers and their families) to vote by absentee ballot in federal elections.
+The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) requires the following states and territories to allow overseas citizens and military members and their families to vote by absentee ballot in federal elections:

 National Voter Registration Act of 1993

 The National Voter Registration Act (NVRA), or the Motor Voter Act, established guidelines for voter registration in federal elections.
 The key provisions of this election law include:

 Section 5.
 The states should allow voter registration at motor vehicle agencies during their driver's license application, renewal, or change of address.
 They should also have the same opportunity to register while processing state-issued personal identification documents.
 Also, the forms to change addresses for driver's license purposes should allow voters to update their registration unless the person opts out of this service.

 Section 6.
 States should offer an opportunity to register to vote through mail-in applications.